Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 <br>
  The ip default-gateway command lets the switch reach other networks. <br>
    <br>
-  Similar to loopbacks, the SVI ip address will be used to access the device remotely (SSH). reach other networks.<br>
+  Similar to loopbacks, the SVI ip address will be used to access the device remotely (SSH). <br>
     <br>
    ## IMPORTANT ## <br>
     Ideally its best not use vlan1(native) for security measures, and instead create a different one like vlan99 for management<br>